Postland railway station

 Postland railway station was a station on the Great Northern and Great Eastern Joint Railway in Crowland, Lincolnshire, which is now closed.
 It took its name from the Postland estate, owned by the Marquess of Exeter.
-It originally opened in 1867, and remained open to passengers until 1961.
 Services to Cambridge and Doncaster ran from here.

+History

+It originally opened on 2 September 1867 as Crowland, and was renamed to Postland on 1 December four years later.
+It remained open to passengers until 1961.
+The last goods trains through the station ran in November 1982, and the station was closed permanently in 1965.

 In July 1936, a serious accident took place at the station, involving Ex-GNR Class H4 2-6-0 No. 2764.

-Postland station was closed permanently in 1965.
 The closest stations for passengers from Crowland and the surrounding area are now either Spalding railway station or Peterborough railway station.
 The closure of the station was not related to the Beeching axe of the same era.

-The station building and former signal box now lie on the B1166, which runs from Crowland to Throckenholt, and the station building has now been converted into a house.
+The former signal box inspired the subject of Dr Jane Reid's artwork The Last Signal Box, which won the Drawing Award in Jackson’s Art Prize 2026.